cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - Now it's possible to add more starting cash and units!
 Editable by the .ini file
 - You can now remove toggle with space between old/new graphic in gameconstant.xml
 - Added extra zoom levels to the mod: "Additional Zoom Levels"
+- Harvester memory option and made editable by .ini file

 AI changes:
 - AI handles his cash flow and building priorities/limits a lot smarter